Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 ## Developing the Website

+### Best Practices

+Using a RichText JSS element with a `tag="p"` prop causes issues when editing the element in Horizon.
+To be specific, Horizon will wrap your plain text inside a paragraph which results in nested `p` tags and an invalid HTML.
+For this reason it is suggested to use a block element that has no children restrictions like `div`, `section`, `blockquote`, etc.

 ### Developing the Platform Visual Studio Solution

 #### Deploying the Platform Visual Studio Solution to the Running Containers